MaastrichtU-IDS/knowledge-collaboratory-api/README.md

 The `/kgx` operation will return the complete Knowledge Collaboratory drug indications in [KGX](https://github.com/biolink/kgx) TSV format (in a `.zip` file)

+## Current resources in the Collaboratory

+* Drugs indications from the [PREDICT publication](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3159979/)

+* Drugs indications from the [NeuroDKG](https://github.com/MaastrichtU-IDS/neuro_dkg/), and off-label drug indications

 # Acknowledgments

 Service funded by the [NIH NCATS Translator project](https://ncats.nih.gov/translator/about).